 The fair values of various derivative instruments used for hedging purposes are disclosed in the Financial instruments note.
 Movements on the cash flow hedging reserve in shareholders' equity are shown in the Capital and reserves note.
-The full fair value of a hedging derivative is classified as a non-current asset or liability when its remaining maturity is more than one year; it is classified as a current asset or liability when its remaining maturity is less than one year.
-Non-hedging derivative assets and liabilities are classified as current or non-current based on expected realisation or settlement dates.
+The full fair value of a hedging derivative is classified as a non-current asset or liability when its remaining maturity is more than one year; it is classified as a current asset or liability when its remaining derivative assets and liabilities are classified as current or non-current based on expected realisation or settlement dates.